 Water Resistance: N/A

 This is not a pocket or EDC flashlight.
-The 2200 Lumen Stanley Fatmax handheld rechargeable 10w LED powerful flashlight is fantastic.
+The 920 Lumen Stanley Fatmax handheld rechargeable 10w LED powerful flashlight is fantastic.
 We needed a flashlight that would reach out 400+ yards to the back of our 10 acre parcel and this light met our needs.
 The beam distance of the Fatmax is great.
 It lights up the back hill.
 (Which surprised the deer.)
 The charger works well and so far it doesn't seem to have battery memory.
+3 years in and we still love it.

 How we selected flashlights